 State Participation: Baseline HAVA requirements.
 The Secretary of State determines the regulations for the certification of voting systems in New Jersey.
 Applicable Statute(s): Any person or corporation owning or being interested in any voting machine may apply to the Secretary of State to examine such machine.
 Before the examination the applicant shall pay to the Secretary of State an examination fee of four hundred fifty dollars (\$450.00).
 The Secretary of State within a period of thirty days shall examine the machine and shall make and file in the office of the Secretary of State his report of the examination, which report shall state whether in his opinion the kind of machine so examined can be safely used by the voters at elections under the conditions prescribed in this subtitle.
 If the report states the machine can be so used, it shall be deemed approved, and machines of its kind may be adopted for use at elections as herein provided.
 N.J.
 Stat.
-Ann. § 19:48-2 (West)

-No voting device shall be used in an election in this State unless in combination with automatic tabulating equipment used to count and tabulate ballots it meets the requirements in section 3 of this act,1 and has been approved by the Secretary of State, or other person, agency or board charged with the examination and approval of voting machines.
+Ann. § 19:48-2 No voting device shall be used in an election in this State unless in combination with automatic tabulating equipment used to count and tabulate ballots it meets the requirements in section 3 of this act, and has been approved by the Secretary of State, or other person, agency or board charged with the examination and approval of voting machines.
 When such device has been approved, any improvement or change which does not impair its accuracy, efficiency, or ability to meet such requirements shall not require a reexamination or reapproval thereof.

-NJ ST 19:53A-4

-(a) Any entity owning, or having an interest in, any e-poll book system may apply to the Secretary of State for approval of an e-poll book system for use in the State of New Jersey.
-The Division of Elections shall establish a set of requirements, including information security standards, as recommended by the New Jersey Cybersecurity and Communications Integration Cell (NJCCIC) in the Office of Homeland Security and Preparedness and the Division of Gaming Enforcement (DGE) in the Department of Law and Public Safety, for the examination and testing, as well as set appropriate fees for costs associated therewith, of any epoll book system to confirm that the e-poll book system meets all system and security requirements.
-The DGE shall invoice the e-poll book system vendor for the fees for costs associated with the examination and testing of the e-poll book system, and the vendor shall be responsible for the
+N.J.
+Stat.
+Ann. § 19:53A-4 Applicable Regulation(s): (a) Any entity owning, or having an interest in, any e- poll book system may apply to the Secretary of State for approval of an e-poll book system for use in the State of New Jersey.
+The Division of Elections shall establish a set of requirements, including information security standards, as recommended by the New Jersey Cybersecurity and Communications Integration Cell (NJCCIC) in the Office of Homeland Security and Preparedness and the Division of Gaming Enforcement